azerothcore/azerothcore-wotlk/docker/README.md

 Thanks to Docker, you can quickly setup and run AzerothCore in any operating system.

+The **only** requirement is having Docker installed into your system.
+Forget about installing mysql, visual studio, cmake, etc...

 ### Installation instructions

 To install AzerothCore using Docker, you have to: